 How to apply for an ann bancroft foundation grant

 The Dare to Dream grant application is open to any 4th–12th grade Minnesota resident who identifies as a girl, including those who identify as cisgender, transgender, gender non-conforming, and gender non-binary people.
-Dare to Dream grants are available to fund art, cultural, leadership, educational, & outdoors/wilderness experiences.
+Dare to Dream grants are available to fund art, cultural, leadership, educational, & outdoors/wilderness experiences (does not fund tangible items).
 These experiences will help the applicant begin to explore the outside world around them through the lens of recognizing their own abilities, values, and strengths.

 The Let Me Play grant application is open to any K–12th grade Minnesota resident who identifies as a girl, including those who identify as cisgender, transgender, gender non-conforming, and gender non-binary people.
 Let Me Play grants are available to fund sport, athletic, & dance equipment or participation fees.
 These experiences will give the applicant the opportunity to be part of a team, build strength and confidence, and push themselves farther—on the field and off.

 Beyond the age limit requirements of each grant, the Dare to Dream and Let Me Play grant application process is the same.
 Please see below.

 - All applications will need to be completed online by the applicant, mentor, and parent/guardian.*

 - Grant application deadlines: April 1 for the spring granting cycle and October 1 for the fall granting cycle.